Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Simulations

-For each simulated data set, we implement the following three estimators under the no missing outcome scenario.
+For each simulated data set, we implement the following three estimators under the no-missing-outcome scenario.
 The unadjusted estimator is given by the difference in mean outcomes between treatment groups and ignores covariates.
 The ANCOVA estimator (Example \ref{eg:ancova}) adjusts for all covariates $\bX_i=(X_{i1},X_{i2},S_i)$.
 The ML estimator refers to the efficient estimator described in Section~\ref{sec: eff} but setting $R_i = \widehat{\kappa}_a(\bX_i)=1$ as discussed in Remark~\ref{rmk: ml}.
 For the outcome regression model $\widehat{\eta}_a(\bX_i)$, we adopt an ensemble learner of generalized linear models, regression trees, and neural networks via SuperLearner \citep{van2007super}.
 Under the outcome missing at random scenario, we instead compute the DR-WLS estimator (described in Example \ref{eg:dr}) and the efficient DML estimator (as described in Section~\ref{sec: eff}); we use the same ensemble learners for estimating the two nuisance functions for the latter.
 Of note, since the outcome missingness is generated by a generalized linear model, the missingness propensity score model is correctly specified in both the DR-WLS and DML estimators.

-For each estimator, we report the following performance metrics: bias, empirical standard error (ESE), average of standard error estimators assuming simple randomization (ASE$^*$, i.e., no adjustment is performed for rerandomization or stratified rerandomization), coverage probability based on normal approximations and standard error estimators under simple randomization (CP-Normal), and the coverage probability based on the derived asymptotic distribution reflecting the actual randomization procedure (CP-True).
+For each estimator, we report the following performance metrics: bias, empirical standard error (ESE), average of standard error estimators assuming simple randomization (ASE$^*$, i.e., no extra adjustment is performed for rerandomization or stratified rerandomization), coverage probabilities and average confidence-interval lengths (computed either using normal approximations under simple randomization, or using the derived asymptotic distribution that accounts for the actual randomization procedure).

 In the second simulation study with binary outcomes, the data generating process is the same as the first simulation except that $Y_i(a) \sim \mathcal{B}\left\{\textup{expit}(-4+4aS_iX_{i2}^2 + e^{X_{i1}}-|X_{i2}|)\right\}$.
 Here, the unadjusted estimator is the ratio of mean outcomes between treatment groups.
 The outcome model used in the ANCOVA estimator and DR-WLS estimator is substituted by GLM2, which denotes logistic regression in Example~\ref{eg:gcomp} with all treatment-by-covariate interaction terms.
 The ML and DML estimators are also modified to target the ratio estimand, but the nuisance function estimators remain the same as in the first simulation study.